mariano/disque-php/docs/README.md

 }
 ```

-Since this is a blocking call, you may find yourself in the need to do something
+The call to `pull()` is blocking, so you may find yourself in the need to do
-with the useless time while you are waiting for jobs.
+something with the time you spend while waiting for jobs.
 Fortunately `pull()`
 receives an optional argument: the number of milliseconds to wait for a job.
 If this time passed and no job was available, a
 `Disque\Queue\JobNotAvailableException` is thrown.
 For example if we want to